LukasWoodtli/WebPage/content/sicp.md

 ### Evaluating Combinations

 *"To evaluate a combination, do the following:*

 - *Evaluate the subexpressions of the combination.*
 - *Apply the procedure that is the value of the leftmost subexpression (the operator) to the arguments that are the values of the other subexpressions (the operands).*"

 *"[...] first perform the evaluation process on each element of the combination.
-Thus, the evaluation rule is**recursive** in nature"*
+Thus, the evaluation rule is **recursive** in nature"*

 ### The Substitution Model for Procedure Application

 #### Applicative order versus normal order

-*"interpreter first evaluates the operator and operands and then applies the resulting procedure to the resulting arguments"*
+*"[The] interpreter first evaluates the operator and operands and then applies the resulting procedure to the resulting arguments."*

 *"[An] alternative evaluation model would not evaluate the operands until their values were needed.
-Instead it would first substitute operand expressions for parameters until it obtained an expression involving only primitive operators, and would then perform the evaluation"*
+Instead it would first substitute operand expressions for parameters until it obtained an expression involving only primitive operators, and would then perform the evaluation."*

-*"This alternative 'fully expand and then reduce' evaluation method is known as **normal-order evaluation**, in contrast to the 'evaluate the arguments and then apply' method that the interpreter actually uses, which is called **applicative-order evaluation**"*
+*"This alternative 'fully expand and then reduce' evaluation method is known as **normal-order evaluation**, in contrast to the 'evaluate the arguments and then apply' method that the interpreter actually uses, which is called **applicative-order evaluation**."*

-*"normal-order and applicative-order evaluation produce the same value"*
+*"Normal-order and applicative-order evaluation produce the same value."*

-*"Lisp uses applicative-order evaluation"*
+*"Lisp uses applicative-order evaluation."*

-*"Lisp obeys the convention that every expression has a value"*
+*"Lisp obeys the convention that every expression has a value."*

 ### The Substitution Model for Procedure Application